 - E6: Exhaust high limit fault: If the exhaust temperature goes above 87.7°C (190°F) all outputs will turn off and E6 will be displayed.

 - Neither a gas nor electric clothes dryer should be vented to an indoor space because the moisture they exhaust can cause the growth of mold and mildew.

-If venting a dryer properly is difficult or impossible, consider purchasing a ventless clothes dryer.
+- If venting a dryer properly is difficult or impossible, consider purchasing a ventless clothes dryer.

-Problem with Amana Gas Dryer Burner
+Amana Gas Dryer Burner Problem

-If the same problem does not occur, the venting system is restricted.
+- If the same problem does not occur, the venting system is restricted.
 Cleaning and clearing the venting system is required.
-Do not forget to check the vent hood flapper door.
+Do not forget to check the outside vent hood flapper door.
 The flapper must be freely able to move.
 To clean the venting system you'll most likely have to remove the venting plastic tubing if plastic is used.
 Best bet is to simply replace it with new, safer metal tubing.

-If the venting system is metal tubing, it may have to be disconnected in sections to access the inside and clean it out.
+- If the venting system is metal tubing, it may have to be disconnected in sections to access the inside and clean it out.

-If this does not solve the problem, move to replacing the thermal fuse (inexpensive part) and then finally replacing the burner coils.
+- If this does not solve the problem, move to replacing the thermal fuse (inexpensive part) and then finally replacing the burner coils.